nicohman/wyvern/README.md

 - GOG Connect functionality so you can scan for and claim games without leaving the terminal

+- Syncing save files to a filesystem backup(with integration with cloud services being worked on).

 - Optional(compile with the 'eidolonint' feature) integration with [eidolon](https://git.sr.ht/~nicohman/eidolon), so that it automatically registers installed games to eidolon.

 The GitHub repo is a mirror of the main [sr.ht](https://git.sr.ht/~nicohman/wyvern) repository.